laravel/docs/routing.md

     )->create();
 ```

-If you want to register multiple routes, you can pass array:
+If you want to register multiple routes, you can pass an array to the `web` parameter in `withRouting` method:

 ```php
 return Application::configure(basePath: dirname(__DIR__))